 Day 6 – Lobuche to Gorakshep(5164m) and evening hike to Kalapathar (5545 m)

 We started very early in the morning as it was a long trekking day going ahead.
 After hiking for 2 hours we arrived at Gorakshep.
 Reaching Gorakshep is an achievement in itself.
-It’s the last village before basecamp, where you can find lodges to stay.
+It’s the last village before base camp, where you can find lodges to stay.
 A Dal Bhat here would cost around 750 NPR and a water bottle would be around 300 NPR.
-The only reason being that all raw materials are brought here by sherpas on their back, who walk for days to reach here.
+The only reason is that all raw materials are brought here by sherpas on their back, who walk for days to reach here.

 Gorakshep – last village before Everest Base Camp

-But you need to be lucky for such view and pray for the weather to be clear which was not in our case.
+But you need to be lucky for such a view and pray for the weather to be clear which was not in our case.
 It was much to my disappointment after trekking so hard for 4 hours.
 I decided to trek Kalapathar again early morning to have a view of sunrise.

 Kalapathar Top -5545 meter